Posted by: Karen Conrad

 This is the first in a series of articles on staging.
 They are written by Karen Conrad, owner of Karen Conrad Home, a professional home staging, interior design, and custom home decor company.
-Karen is also a licensed real estate agent with Equity ELITE in Colorado Springs, and author of the soon to be released home staging book, The First 7 Seconds.
+Karen is also a licensed real estate agent with Equity ELITE in Colorado Springs, and author of the home staging book, The First 7 Seconds.
 In this article, Karen details the two big questions to honestly ask yourself when your client’s home won’t sell.

 One of my most rewarding opportunities as a home stager is when I am called in to help agents sell a listing that has been on the market for months or years with no offers.
 Why?
 Because I believe I have learned the “secret sauce” to move buyers into taking action.
 As a result, I have helped sell house after house in this situation quickly and at a solid price.

 You have a listing that has been on the market for several months.
 You feel it is priced right, and you are doing all you can to market the property, but with no success.
 You know the solution selling drill: you have shown it to potential buyers because you felt it was perfect for them, but their feeedback has been lukewarm.
 Or, they've pointed to an improvement or modification to the home that is unrealistic and too costly for the seller.
 It’s almost as though the potential buyers are making up excuses to not buy your listing.